bentito/honeybrookpages/README.md

 -    To clearly separate work and home life.
 -    A place to meet with clients.
 -    Learning and growth opportunities.

+If you are interested in taking a tour, please email us at: honeybrook.space@gmail.com